“Old” Media Dominate Top 50 Websites? Why?

 Why is web traffic so huge from "old" media?

-If “new” media is so powerful, why did “old” media dominate the comScore Media Matrix November listings for highest traffic websites?
+If “new” media is so powerful, why did “old” media still score well in the comScore Media Matrix November listings for highest traffic websites?

 SEO expert Bill Hartzer’s article Top 50 USA Websites for November 2010 tweaked my interest.
 He reported the comScore results and noted holiday shopping sites were driving results at this time of year.